- Conscious Biome Ayurveda

 Kapha energy combines qualities seen in earth and water, providing lubrication and stability throughout the body, such as the lubrication of the gut lining, lungs, and joints.
 They typically have round and sturdy features and are big-boned.
 Predominately, Kapha types are usually calm, slow-moving, and peace-loving creatures.
 They are the ones who operate on their own time and are happy doing so.
 When out of balance, they can experience apathy or a depressed state of being.

 Ayurveda teaches that every person has a unique combination of all three doshas—Vata, Pitta, and Kapha.
 We typically have two that are predominant.
-Each dosha represents essential energies that contribute to movement, transformation, and lubrication, all of which are crucial for our well-being.
+Each dosha represents essential energies that contribute to movement, transformation, and lubrication in mind and body, all of which are crucial for our well-being.

 Find out your doshic combination at the link below: https://www.banyanbotanicals.com/pages/dosha-quiz